sahrudaisunkara/Sahrudai-Sunkara/README.md

 ## 🚀 About Me

-👋 Hello, I’m Sahrudai — a problem-solver passionate about turning raw data into meaningful insights.My journey started with projects like **Heart Disease Prediction (ML)**, **Brain Stroke Prediction (CNN)**, and **Object Detection using TensorFlow**, which strengthened both my Python skills and real-world AI understanding.These experiences naturally led me into **Data Science**, where logic, creativity, and continuous learning come together.
+A problem-solver on a journey to turn raw data into meaningful insights.I started out exploring technology through projects like heart disease prediction (Machine Learning), brain stroke prediction (CNN), and object detection with TensorFlow.
+Those experiments didn’t just sharpen my coding skills in Python but they also showed me how data and algorithms can make real-world impact.That curiosity naturally led me to Data Science .
+For me, it’s the perfect mix of logic, creativity, and continuous learning.
-If you’re into AI/ML, product building, or data-driven ideas, let’s connect and build something impactful.
+If you’re into AI/ML, product building, or just curious about data science projects, let’s connect!
+I’m always open to collaborations, share knowledge and conversations that spark new ideas.

 <p align="center">